ksator/machine_learning_with_HealthBot/README.md

 ## Update the number of BGP prefixes received

-To update the number of BGP prefixes received, we will use the python script [update_routes.py](https://github.com/ksator/junos_monitoring_with_healthbot/blob/master/machine_learning/update_routes.py).
+To update the number of BGP prefixes received, you can use the python script [update_routes.py](update_routes.py).
-This script uses the template [update_routes.j2](https://github.com/ksator/junos_monitoring_with_healthbot/blob/master/machine_learning/update_routes.j2).
+- This script uses the template [update_routes.j2](update_routes.j2).
-It generates a junos configuration file every 60 seconds with 101 to 109 static routes (randomly), and loads this file to the Junos device vMX1 (using the replace option).
+- It generates a junos configuration file every 60 seconds with 101 to 109 static routes (randomly), and loads this file to the Junos device vMX1 (using the replace option).

-This junos device vMX1 uses BGP and advertises its static routes to its BGP peers.
-Healthbot collects BGP prefixes received.
+This junos device (vMX1) uses BGP and advertises its static routes to its BGP peers Healthbot collects on each devices the number of BGP prefixes received.
-So when we run the python script [update_routes.py](https://github.com/ksator/junos_monitoring_with_healthbot/blob/master/machine_learning/update_routes.py), it makes the number of BGP prefixes received on vMX1 peers changing every 60 seconds
+So when we run the python script [update_routes.py](update_routes.py), it makes the number of BGP prefixes received on vMX1 peers changing every 60 seconds

-Run this command to execute the python script [update_routes.py](https://github.com/ksator/junos_monitoring_with_healthbot/blob/master/machine_learning/update_routes.py).
+Run this command to execute the python script [update_routes.py]update_routes.py).
 ```
 $ python machine_learning/update_routes.py
 ```